ove/ove-docs/docs/USAGE.md

 ### Launching OVE Apps using OVE UI

-The [Loader UI](../ove-ui/packages/ove-ui-loader/README.md) can be used to launch applications into an OVE environment.
+The [Launcher UI](../ove-ui/packages/ove-ui-launcher/README.md) can be used to launch applications into an OVE environment.
 The step-by-step process involves:

-1. Choosing the type of application to load
+1. Choosing the type of application to launch
 2. Selecting space and providing geometry details
 3. Configuring initial application state
 4. Reviewing state configuration and operation details (where you can choose to delete existing sections or show the app-specific controller)
-5. Loading a new application instance
+5. Launching a new application instance

 The confirmation step provides a link to [Preview](../ove-ui/packages/ove-ui-preview/README.md) the space as well as a link to the app-specific usage documentation.
-The [Loader UI](../ove-ui/packages/ove-ui-loader/README.md) can be loaded into a browser window by accessing the URL `http://OVE_UI_LOADER_HOST:PORT`.
+The [Launcher UI](../ove-ui/packages/ove-ui-launcher/README.md) can be loaded into a browser window by accessing the URL `http://OVE_UI_LAUNCHER_HOST:PORT`.
 The user interface provides easy-to-follow instructions and validates user input.
-For those who wish to upload many apps at once, the [Loader UI](../ove-ui/packages/ove-ui-loader/README.md) also provides operating system specific [curl](https://curl.haxx.se/docs/manpage.html) commands.
+For those who wish to upload many apps at once, the [Launcher UI](../ove-ui/packages/ove-ui-launcher/README.md) also provides operating system specific [curl](https://curl.haxx.se/docs/manpage.html) commands.

 ### Launching OVE Apps using the Python Client Library